Would you or would you not use enhanced interrogation methods to get information to bring about the safe return of a loved one?

 Going back to the OP , Yes !
 I believe that the evil factions of this world and many many countries are just that ,evil.
 "Enhanced interogation" , lets call it what it is "torture" .
 Do we torture, yes !
 Have we always, Yes!
 Only a fool plays by rules that would dissallow it!
 Our problem in America ; not enough people realize the threat or the consequences of doing nothing about these threats!
 I truely believe the idealism of peace time breeds idiots when it comes to pacification!
 Hey I know : lets group hug the enemy , that will cure all the evils.
 Everyone here ,would believe in torture if it were a matter of a family members life at stake, and here's one better , if you don't I dont want to know you!!

 There's this new film that I really want to see called "Buried."
 It's basically about a U.S. Contractor working in Iraq, who gets kidnapped by Iraqis and finds himself buried alive.
-Now from what I...
+Now from what I heard, the entire film takes place within the coffin the whole time.
+I...